ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

   * It is recommended to have the same [policy configuration](../../server/clustering/replication/replication-conflicts#configuring-conflict-resolution-using-the-client) on both the source and the target databases.

 {PANEL/}

+{PANEL: Code Sample - External Replication}

+The vital elements of an External Replication task are:

+* The `UpdateExternalReplicationOperation()` method.
+* The target server needs the [certificate from the source](../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates) server so that it will trust it.
+* The [connection string](../../client-api/operations/maintenance/connection-strings/add-connection-string#add-a-raven-connection-string) with target server URL and any other details needed to access the target server.
+* The following properties in the `ExternalReplication` object:
+  * The target database name.
+  * The connection string name.

+{CODE ExternalReplication@Server\OngoingTasks\ExternalReplicationSamples.cs /}

+Optional elements include the following properties in the `ExternalReplication` object:

+* Preferred responsible node in source server.
+* Amount of time to delay replication.

+{CODE ExternalReplicationWithMentorAndDelay@Server\OngoingTasks\ExternalReplicationSamples.cs /}

+`ExternalReplication` properties:

+{CODE ExternalReplicationProperties@Server\OngoingTasks\ExternalReplicationSamples.cs /}

+{PANEL/}

 {PANEL: Step-by-Step Guide}